Alibaba and China's slowdown: James Saft

 And while those margins aren’t dependent on growth, the valuation investors have placed on them, which is in a word enormous, is.
 Part of the way you get to a very large valuation is by discounting future growth, especially in Chinese e-commerce, which Alibaba dominates.

-Part of that is a secular story: e-commerce is winning market share in a China without a great retail infrastructure, and China itself is rebalancing its economy more toward domestic consumption.
+Part of that is a secular story: e-commerce is winning market share in a China without a great retail infrastructure, and China itself is rebalancing its economy more towards domestic consumption.
 All of that still holds true.
-Note too that part of the reason Alibaba has thrived, and been allowed to, is that it speeds this needed transition away from exports and investment and toward consumption.
+Note too that part of the reason Alibaba has thrived, and been allowed to, is that it speeds this needed transition away from exports and investment and towards consumption.

 The problem, and markets may be slow to recognize this, is that part of the expected growth of Alibaba is from growth in the Chinese economy itself.
 While China will surely grow quickly this year by developed world standards, perhaps 7 percent, that represents a quite rapid decline both from forecasts and from recent experience.